collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Taco Fancy

 One day, I happened to be looking at Twitter.
 I saw a tweet from a man named Dan Sinker who works in journalism and web development.
-He had made a really delicious mexican meal and he and a few other people had decided to start a project on GitHub to share Mexican recipes.
+He had made a really delicious Mexican meal and he and a few other people had decided to start a project on GitHub to share Mexican recipes.

 </td></tr>